 From Karuna Ezara Parikh, Diipa Khosla, and Arshia Ahuja to Aishwarya Nair, fashion insiders tell us how COVID-19 compelled them to initiate a change in their lifestyles and fashion choices.

 The current pandemic has forced fashion to rewire its functionings.
 Sustainability as a concept needs better understanding and consumers have to be thoughtful about their choices.
-Besides this, industry creatives/designers are expected to rethink their pace of rolling out collections and be sensitive towards all stakeholders in the demand-supply chain.
-Here’s what a few fashion influencers/ industry experts have to say about fashion and COVID-19.
+Besides this, industry creatives and designers are expected to rethink their pace of rolling out collections and be sensitive towards all stakeholders in the demand-supply chain.
+Here’s what a few fashion influencers and industry experts have to say about fashion and COVID-19.

 “I reckon COVID-19 has brought in the whole world to a more conscious state of awareness.
 How can we live our lives more meaningfully in the present?
 My focus is on things that will last longer.
 When I created my fashion label ALIGNE two years ago, the focus was on conscious consumption.
 It has been an effort to convey this message, but this situation has compelled people to honour the idea of timeless pieces in one’s closet.”